Frequently asked questions

 Why should I trust you?

-With a degree in English and Latin, and a good understanding of Italian, Spanish and French, I'm excited about language and working with words.
-A decade producing publications at St John's College, Cambridge, and 10 years working at Heffers Booksellers, introduced me to project management, editing, publishing and customer service.
+With a degree in English and Latin, and a good understanding of Italian, Spanish, and French, I'm excited about language and working with words.
+A decade producing publications at St John's College, Cambridge, and 10 years working at Heffers Booksellers, taught me project management, editing, publishing, and customer service.

-And another 15+ years working as a freelance proofreader and copy-editor have developed my grammar and editing skills and shown me how to use my training, skills and experience to help my clients.
-Importantly, I don't use AI in my editing or writing.
-I use non-AI software (PerfectIt) to ensure consistency when I'm editing, but I don't use any AI tools (like Grammarly or ProWritingAid).
-I can guarantee you an all-human service.
+And more than 17 years working as a freelance proofreader and copy-editor have honed my grammar and editing skills and taught me how to use my training, skills, and experience to help my clients.
+I offer human-centred editorial support, and I don't use AI in my editing, marketing, or writing.
+I use non-AI software (PerfectIt) to ensure consistency when I'm editing, but I don't use any AI tools (like Grammarly, Draftsmith, or ProWritingAid).

 In my spare time I run The Sanctuary Angels, a voluntary organisation that raises awareness and funds for animals around the world.
 We have raised more than £100,000 for animal rescues around the world.